 In the case of the Company-AAG, we see examples of what we think can be characterized as both types of choices.
-An example of an optimal choice can be found on page 46 of the Company-AAG'S April 23, 2004 Definitive Proxy Statement under the heading OPPOSING SOLICITATION.
+An example of an optimal choice can be found on page 46 of the Company-AAG's April , 2004 Definitive Proxy Statement under the heading OPPOSING SOLICITATION.
 This provides the shareholders important information about the CHALLENGERS.
-It properly names us and thereby, we think, infers that there are additional nominees to select from for the four seats up for election.
+It properly names us and thereby, we think, infers that there are seven nominees to select from for the four seats up for election.
+However, we anticipate that the Company-AAG, as is its right, will choose to OMIT the names of the CHALLENGERS from the Company-AAG's proxy voting card.
+We believe that this choice will be less than optimal.